LukeShead/Reducing-Software-Vulnerabilities-within-software-development/README.md

 ## Primary Research

 When researching for reducing vulnerabilities within developing software, I needed to use many different techniques and tools in order to research correctly, this includes different PDF's being read and notes taken from those, also having my own primary research being done to get the research.
+All of this was to understand three different question that I wanted to ask, these

 ### Questionnaire that I used